Research areas and keywords

-I have been a Visiting Scholar at Universidad Complutense de Madrid, Erasmus University Rotterdam, Glasgow University, Programa de Economía del Trabajo (Santiago de Chile), Lund University (prior to my current employment) and GESIS - Leibniz Institute of the Social Sciences Cologne.
-My professional affiliations include memberships of the International Sociological Association (Research Committee 19 on Poverty, Social Welfare and Social Policy and the Climate Change Study Group of the British Sociological Association.
+I have been a Visiting Scholar / Guest Professor at Universidad Complutense de Madrid, Erasmus University Rotterdam, Glasgow University, Programa de Economía del Trabajo (Santiago de Chile), Lund University (prior to my current employment), GESIS - Leibniz Institute of the Social Sciences in Cologne, University of Edinburgh and at the Institute for Advanced Sustainability Studies in Potsdam.

 I am the author / co-editor of the following books: